 But what would actually be successful as a side hustle?
 Generally, a great side hustle or business idea meets one of the following criteria:

-- Has a unique or innovative solution to a social problem
+• Has a solution to a social problem

 Could your hobby be monetised?